-New LLMs, such as OpenAI’s GPT-5 family, come with different versions (e.g., GPT-5, GPT-5-mini, and GPT-5-nano) and various parameters, including high, medium, low, and minimal.
-Below, we explore the differences between these versions of the models by gathering their benchmark performances and the costs to run these benchmarks.
+New LLMs, such as OpenAI’s GPT-5 family, come in different versions (e.g., GPT-5, GPT-5-mini, and GPT-5-nano) and with various parameter settings, including high, medium, low, and minimal.

 Price vs. Success: Key Takeaways